elcf/python-openplaning/docs/README.md

 ## Citing
 This package is scheduled to be presented as a conference paper at the SNAME FAST Conference 2021:
-* Castro-Feliciano, E. L., 2021, "OpenPlaning: Open-Source Framework for the Hydrodynamic Design of Planing Hulls," SNAME FAST '21 Conference Proceedings [Abstract Accepted]
+* Castro-Feliciano, E. L., 2021, "OpenPlaning: Open-Source Framework for the Hydrodynamic Design of Planing Hulls," SNAME FAST '21 Conference Proceedings [Paper Accepted]

 ## References
 * Castro-Feliciano, E. L., Sun, J., and Troesch, A. W., 2017, "First Step Toward the Codesign of Planing Craft and Active Control Systems," J. Offshore Mech.
 Arct.
 Eng., 139(1)
 * Faltinsen, O. M., 2005, "Planing Vessels," Hydrodynamics of High-Speed Marine Vehicles, Cambridge University Press, New York, p.
 342.
+* Fridsma, G., 1971, "A Systematic Study of the Rough-Water Performance of Planing Boats (Irregular Waves - Part II)," Tech.
+Rep. 1495, Stevens Institute of Technology
 * Hadler, J. B., 1966, "The Prediction of Power Performance on Planing Craft," SNAME Trans., 74, pp. 563–610.
 * Savitsky, D., 1964, "Hydrodynamic Design of Planing Hulls," Mar.
 Technol., 1(1), pp. 71–94.
 * Savitsky, D., and Brown, P. W., 1976, "Procedures for Hydrodynamic Evaluation of Planing Hulls in Smooth and Rough Water," Mar.
 Technol., 13(4), pp. 381-400